qgis/QGIS-Documentation/source/docs/user_manual/print_composer/managing_composer.rst

 .. figure:: /static/user_manual/print_composer/print_composer_manager.png
    :align: center

-   The Print Composer Manager |nix|
+   The Print Composer Manager

 The composer manager lists in its upper part all the available print composers in the project.
 The bottom part shows tools that help to:

-* open the selected composer
+* show the selected composer(s): you can open multiple print composers in one-click
-* duplicate the selected composer : it creates a new composer using the selected composer as template.
+* duplicate the selected composer (available only if one print composer is selected): it creates a new composer using the selected composer as template.
   You'll be prompted to choose a new title for the new composer
+* rename the composer (also available only if one print composer is selected):
-* rename the composer: you can also rename the composer by double-clicking on its title in the upper part
+  You'll be prompted to choose a new title for the composer.
+Note that you can also rename the composer by double-clicking on its title in the upper part
-* remove the composer: the print composer will be deleted from the project.
+* remove the composer: the selected print composer(s) will be deleted from the project.

 With the Composer Manager, it's also possible to create new print composers as an empty composer or from a saved template.
-By default, |qg| will look for templates in user directory (:file:`~/.qgis2/composer_templates`) or application's one (:file:`ApplicationFolder/composer_templates`).
+By default, QGIS will look for templates in user directory (:file:`~/.qgis2/composer_templates`) or application's one (:file:`ApplicationFolder/composer_templates`).
-|qg| will retrieve all the available templates and propose them in the combobox.
+QGIS will retrieve all the available templates and propose them in the combobox.
 The selected template will be used to create a new composer when clicking :guilabel:`Add` button.
 You can also save composer templates in another folder.